Generate PDF417 Barcodes

 Encoding Streams of Bytes in Binary Mode

-Developers can encode and transmit an array of bytes in the BINARY mode that can be enabled using the pdf_417_compaction_mode property of class Pdf417Parameters.
-To show the text line under a barcode, the two_d_display_text property can be used.
+Developers can encode and transmit an array of bytes through the BINARY mode that can be enabled through the setPdf417CompactionMode function of class Pdf417Parameters.
+To show the text line under a barcode, the setTwoDDisplayText function must be called.

 Layout Configuration Settings

-Developers can define the required layout configuration for PDF417 generation using the rows and columns properties of class Pdf417Parameters.
+Developers can define the required layout configuration for PDF417 generation using dedicated function of class Pdf417Parameters, i.e. setRows and setColumns.
 All PDF417 standards besides Micro PDF417 may have the following configuration settings: from 1 to 30 columns and from 3 to 90 rows.
 The number of rows and columns can be defined separately.
 The layout of Micro PDF417 allows adding from 1 to 4 columns.

 Following PDF417 barcodes have different layout configurations.